Tiger hunting

 Tiger hunting is the capture and killing of tigers.
 Humans are the tigers' most significant predator, and illegal poaching is a major threat to the tigers.
 The Bengal tiger is the most common subspecies of tiger, constituting approximately 80% of the entire tiger population in Indian Sub-Continent, and is endemic to Bangladesh, Bhutan, Myanmar, Nepal, and India.
 Tigers have mythological, cultural and religious significance in these countries.
-Foreign invaders saw hunting of Tigers as a symbol of masculinity and an adventurous sporting event.
+Foreign big game hunters saw hunting of tigers as a symbol of masculinity and an adventurous sporting event.
 It has been hunted in these countries for centuries.
-In 1924, the Tiger population in Asia was estimated to be more than 100,000.
+In 1924, the tiger population in Asia was estimated to be more than 100,000.
 However, within less than a hundred years, it had declined to fewer than 3,200.
-Tiger has historically been a popular big game animal and has been hunted for prestige as well as for taking trophies.
+Tigers have historically been a popular big game animal and has been hunted for prestige as well as for taking trophies.
 Extensive poaching has continued even after such hunting became illegal and legal protection was provided to the tiger.
 Now a conservation-reliant endangered species, the majority of the world's tigers live in captivity.
 Tigers were once considered to be harder to hunt than lions, due to their habit of living alone in dense cover and not noisily asserting their presence with roars as often.

 History

 Historically, tigers have been hunted on foot, horseback, elephant-back, and from machans.
 Any of these involved considerable danger and the hunting of a tiger had been considered a manly and a courageous feat with game, trophies being collected as the symbols of valor and prestige.
 Accounts of British royalty photographed aside dead tiger carcasses during the late 19th and early 20th centuries depict the construction of the successful conquest of Indian nature, thus symbolizing the imperial, masculine identities desired by the British.
 In some places such as China, tigers were also perceived to be a threat to human life in the area, so those who managed to kill them were hailed as heroes to the general public.

 In 1986, it was discovered that tigers were declining rapidly due to being poisoned, snared or shot and then smuggled out of India to supply medicinal manufacturers in China.
-By 1992, the trade industry paid a total of 12.4 million dollars for 200 tigers that were harvested by poachers.
+By 1992, the trade industry paid a total of $12.4 million for 200 tigers that were harvested by poachers.
 Since that time, the Chinese have banned poaching and the tiger part trade.
 However, this has only increased the value of poached tigers.
 Individual poachers now get approximately $800 per tiger, but those associated with well-known established gangs can receive up to $5,000 per body received.
 In addition to poaching, to compensate for the banning of trade in tiger parts, China has begun harvesting tigers by means of "tiger farming."
 This enables them to breed captive tigers for the purpose of selling their parts.